jrem94/weather-rock/README.md

 # weather-rock
-A browser-based application using the meta weather api to get the current weather.
+A browser-based application using the meta weather api to get the current weather of major cities.